shivampandey1/objectify/README.md

 - **FFmpeg**: Used for video frame extraction and transcoding.
 - **OpenCV**: Utilized for image processing and object detection.
 - **Tailwind CSS**: Applies styling to the frontend interface.
-- **HLS.js**: JavaScript library to handle HLS playback in the browser.
+- **HLS.js**: JavaScript library to handle HLS playback in the browser

-Certainly!
-Here are the "How to Use" and "Dependencies" sections that can be added to the README:

 ---
 ## How to Use